The North Carolina House of Representatives is expected to vote by Wednesday on a bill that would legalize mobile sports betting in the state.

 House Bill 347 would set a sports betting tax rate of 14% – slightly below the national average and far short of the 51% tax rate approved in New York.

 The North Carolina Lottery Commission, which would regulate sports betting, could issue up to 12 mobile sports betting licenses, not including any that could be approved for the state’s tribes.
+Given the expected competition among sportsbooks, state bettors could naturally anticipate a diverse range of competitive NC sportsbook bonuses and promotions that would enhance their overall experience.

 A $1 million licensing fee would be required before approval.
 Mobile sportsbook operators would be unable to take bets from customers while they are located on tribal land at the state’s casinos.